 - Ensure your puppy is getting enough exercise, enrichment, and engagement to avoid overenthusiastic play sessions with a wobbly wee one.

 - Remember that as babies mature, they may present new challenges for your pup that require additional management or training methods.

-- Any aggressive behavior directed towards a baby/child should result in immediate isolation of the pup from the baby and you should contact your veterinary team for local referral or resources.
+- Any aggressive behavior directed toward a baby or child should result in immediate isolation of the pup from the baby.
+Contact your veterinary team for local referrals or resources.

 - Implement any new schedule before the new baby arrives.
 This will help your puppy adapt to changes more easily once the new addition comes home.